bbauska/meta-react-basics/README.md

   alt="."
   width="60%" />
 </p>
-Now I locate and activate the console tab in the developer tools, I'll also zoom in on the button.
+<p>Now I locate and activate the console tab in the developer tools, I'll also zoom in
+on the button.
 When I click the button, the word clicked appears in the console for every click event.
 Back inside the <b>Btn.js</b> file and VS Code, I select all the code in the Btn component.
 Right-click on the selection and click the Copy command and the contextual menu that pops up.
 Next, I use the keyboard shortcut of holding down the control key.
-While it's pressed down, press and release the K button, then pressing and releasing the C button, and finally releasing the Control key.
+While it's pressed down, press and release the K button, then pressing and releasing the C button, and finally releasing the Control key.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~ w2-s03-f.
 (1xx) ~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->